-2) Links with other school policies and practices
+2) Links with Other School Policies and Practices

-- This policy links with several school policies, practices and action plans including:
+• This policy links with several school policies, practices and action plans including:

 - o Behaviour policy

 - Complaints policy

-- Safeguarding policy
+- Child Protection policy

 - Confidentiality policy

-- Online safety and Acceptable Use Policies (AUP)
+- Acceptable Use Policies (AUP)

-- Curriculum policies
+- o Curriculum policies, such as, RSE/RSHE, PSHE, citizenship and computing

-- Mobile phone and social media policies
+- Mobile technology and social media policies

-3) Links to legislation
+3) Links to Legislation

 - There are several pieces of legislation which set out measures and actions for schools in response to bullying, as well as criminal and civil law.
 These may include (but are not limited to):

 - The Education and Inspection Act 2006, 2011

-- o The Equality Act 2010
+- The Equality Act 2010

 - o The Children Act 1989

-- Protection from Harassment Act 1997
+- o Protection from Harassment Act 1997

-- The Malicious Communications Act 1988
+- o The Malicious Communications Act 1988

-- o Public Order Act 1986
+- o Public Order Act 1986.